-Instead, follow a formula and name your files in a uniform way:
+Instead, follow a formula and consistently name your files:

 It’s a good idea to add the company’s name as well.
-This way, recruiters will know that the files were adjusted to match this specific opportunity, already showing your commitment in applying for the position.
+This way, recruiters will know that the files adjust to match this specific opportunity, already showing your commitment to applying for the position.

 4. Create Email Content That Engages: